oresults/docs/docs/integrations/sidroid-upload.md

   <img src="/img/sidroid-oresults-connector-02-upload-interval-and-events-log.jpg" align="top" width="30%" style={{marginRight: "15px"}} />

 :::tip
-You can view the upload's log in the bottom of the app (each upload log has a detailed report)
+You can view the upload's log in the bottom of the app (each upload log has a detailed report).
 :::

 :::tip
-`SIDroid OResults Connector` app automatically generates an external id to each competitor, so there is not need to enter manually external id's to participants without a card.
+`SIDroid OResults Connector` app automatically generates an `External id` to each competitor, so there is not need to enter manually external id's to participants without a card.
 :::

-### 5. Share event
+### 4. Share event
 - use built-in QR Code generator and print the code or share in on event webpage

 <img src="/img/oresults-event-apikey.jpg" align="top" width="30%" style={{marginRight: "15px", marginBottom: "15px"}}/>